Duncan124/alx-higher_level_programming/0x03-python-data_structures/README.md

-This is a readme for my Python Data structures List and Tuple project.
+This is a readme for my Python Data structures List and Tuple project It contains 14 Task